X-Ray Detection of the Galaxy's Missing Baryons in the Circum-Galactic Medium of L$^*$ Galaxies: Uncertainties in the HRC-LETG and RGS wavelength scales.

-The lines hinted in the RGS spectrum of PG~1407+265 and in the LETG and RGS spectra of PKS~0405-123 have centroid wavelengths fully consistent with the FUV redshift of their LLSs (vertical red lines in Fig. \ref{appfig:pg1417-contours} and \ref{appfig:pks0405-contours}), while the line seen in the HRC-LETG spectrum of PG~1116+215 is offset by $\sim$ -1500 km s$^{-1}$ (130 m\AA\ at the line wavelength) from the LLS\#3 redshift (Fig. \ref{appfig:pg1116-contours}, red vertical line), and only marginally consistent (at a $\sim 95$\% confidence level) with it.
-However, the centroid of the line seen in the RGS spectrum of the same target is only -600 km s$^{-1}$ from the LLS\#3 redshift, i.e. consistent with it at $\sim$68\% confidence level, and the LETG and RGS line positions are consistent with each other within their 1$\sigma$ confidence levels (see two purple contours of Fig. \ref{appfig:pg1116-contours}).
-We note that the wavelength scale of the HRC-LETG spectrometer suffers uncertainties of up to 50 m\AA\ (about 600 km s$^{-1}$ at the line wavelength), due to the non-linearity of the dispersion relationship, which, in turn, is due to the non-linear imaging distortions of the HRC-S detector \footnote{\url{https://cxc.cfa.harvard.edu/cal/letg/Corrlam/}} .
-Such distortions are randomly spaced in wavelengths, across the entire spectrum and therefore cannot be calibrated based on the presence of strong lines with known positions in different regions of the same spectrum (which, in any case, are not present in the LETG spectrum of PG~1116+215).
-Moreover, the 50 m\AA\ calibration uncertainty quoted above has been derived for the strong FeXVII ($\lambda \simeq 15$ \AA) emission line of a very bright X-ray star (Capella).
-The uncertainty in the aspect reconstruction of the dispersion-relation may be larger for fainter lines, especially in absorption against relatively low-flux continua, and would propagate randomly when adding together different observations of the same source.
-Finally, it is also possible that the X-ray lines hinted in the RGS and LETG spectra of PG~1116+215 are probing hot-CGM gas at a velocity slightly offset compared to that of the cool-CGM, though, in that case, the OVI absorber reported by \cite{Fox13} would not be directly associated with the X-ray system.
+The large displacement of the line position in the \chandra spectrum of PG~1116+215, could at least partly be due to the large systematic uncertainties that affect the HRC-LETG dispersion relationship.
+According to the \chandra HRC-LETG calibrations, the wavelength scale of the HRC-LETG spectrometer suffers uncertainties of up to 50 m\AA\ (about 1000 km s$^{-1}$ at the wavelength of the FeXVII line where such uncertainty has been evaluated), due to the non-linearity of the dispersion relationship, which, in turn, is due to the non-linear imaging distortions of the HRC-S detector \footnote{\url{https://cxc.cfa.harvard.edu/cal/letg/Corrlam/}} .
+Such distortions are randomly spaced in wavelengths across the entire spectrum and therefore cannot be calibrated based on the presence of strong lines with known positions in different regions of the same spectrum (which, in any case, are not present in the LETG spectrum of PG~1116+215).
+Moreover, the 1000 km s$^{-1}$ calibration uncertainty quoted above has been derived for the strong FeXVII ($\lambda \simeq 15$ \AA) emission line of a very bright X-ray star (Capella).
+The velocity-space uncertainty in the aspect reconstruction of the dispersion-relation may be larger for fainter lines, especially in absorption against relatively low-flux continua, and could propagate randomly when adding together different low-exposure observations of the same source, { with the net effect of shifting the unresolved-line centroid even beyond one nominal resolution element.